CarterNelms/amateur_sports_league/USER_STORIES.md

 * Admins: A league administrator.
 He decides which sports are included, how many teams are allowed, etc.
 * Team Captains: The manager for an individual team.
 * Players: The athletes stored in the database as Players, who actually play the sports.
+* User: Anyone who uses this program for any reason.

 # Stories

+## User creates account

+As a user
+In order to begin using this program
+I want to be able to create an account

+Acceptance Criteria
+* User runs the program
+* User enters his username when prompted
+* Program does not recognize the user, asks him if he wants to create a new account
+* User accepts
+* User provides additional required details to the program
+* User's account is stored to the database

+## User signs in

+As a user
+In order to use this program
+I want to be able to sign in with my username

+Acceptance Criteria
+* User runs the program
+* User enters his username when prompted

+## User edits account

+As a user
+In order to update my information
+I want to be able to edit my account data

+Acceptance Criteria
+* User chooses to edit his own information from a PlayersController
+* User follows the command prompts to provide new information about his profile

+## User views all sports, teams, players

+As a user
+In order to know who and what is a part of the league I want to be able to view all sports, teams, and players in the league

+Acceptance Criteria
+* User enters the command to view all instances of sports, teams, or players
+* All public data regrading the user's selection is displayed to him

 ## Admin adds sports in his league